Linus4/eldritchinstinct/main.typ

 == Insight

+This is the pivotal mechanic of the game tracking both your exposure to the awful truth in the short term and long-term changes to your resolve.
-You gain a certain amount of Insight from seeing the Unnatural, like a corpse, a monster, or other horrifying evidence of the Mythos.
-When you do, make a WIL save to reduce the amount of Insight you gain (denoted by INS X/X, e.g. INS 1/1d4).
+You gain Insight from seeing the Unnatural, like a monster or other horrifying evidence of the Mythos, pushing you to the brink of panic.
+When you do, make a WIL save to reduce the amount of Insight you gain (written INS 1/1d4).

+#grid(
+  columns: (2fr, 1fr),
+  gutter: 4pt,
+  [
-Fill in the corresponding number of pips on your character sheet beginning at the 1 position (1 o’clock) going clockwise.
+    Cross out the corresponding number of pips on your character sheet beginning at the 1 position (1 o’clock) going clockwise.

-If you gain 5 or more Insight in one go or if you cannot fill enough Insight pips, make an Insight Save.
+If you gain 5 or more Insight in one go or if you cannot cross out enough Insight pips, make an *Insight Save*.
+  ],
+  [#image("images/insight-circle.png", width: 80%)]
+)

 === Insight Save

-When you experience something mind-shatteringly dreadful, roll 1d12.
-If it hits an empty Insight pip or a Hardened notch, you keep it together.
-If it hits a filled-in pip or a Broken notch, you panic.
+When you experience something mind-shatteringly dreadful, roll a d12.
+If it hits an empty Insight pip or a *Hardened* notch, you keep it together.
+If it hits a crossed-out pip or a *Broken* notch, you panic.

-=== Panic & Notches
+=== Panic

-You or the Warden come up with a reaction for your character (see *Panic Effect Ideas*).
-The reaction should be disruptive, last for a few rounds (d4) and have your character end up in a tough spot.
+You or the Warden come up with a reaction for your character.
+The reaction should be disruptive and last for d4 rounds or a few minutes.

-When you’ve had a chance to calm down, make a WIL save.
-On a success, draw a permanent box around an Insight pip starting at the 4 position going clockwise as you are *Hardened*.

-On a fail, cross out an Insight pip starting at the 12 position going counter-clockwise as you are *Broken*.

-=== Broken

-Pips with a Broken notch cannot be filled when gaining Insight.

-When you cross out an Insight pip that is already Hardened, it counts as Broken until you remove the Broken notch.

-If you gain a Broken notch but cannot cross out another Insight pip, you permanently lose control of your character.

-#pagebreak()

-=== Hardened

-PCs start with three Hardened notches.
-Every three additional Hardened notches, you lose one of your bonds.
-At a reasonable point in time, narrate a small vignette describing your loss.

-=== Delusions

-If you’ve gained a Broken notch within the last 24 hours, the Warden might present you a twisted version of reality - especially when showing you a glimpse of the horror.
-You may attempt to see through what you believe to be delusions with a WIL save.
-On a success, the delusions stop.
-On a fail, they persist and you gain a Broken notch.

-=== Getting Better

-There are a number of possibilities to remove Broken notches.

-*Self-help*: When you spend time with one of your bonds, make a WIL save.
-On a success, remove a Broken notch.
-Otherwise, lose your bond.
-On a critical fail, lose your bond and gain a Broken notch.\
-*Sanatorium*: You may commit yourself to a sanatorium.
-At the end of each year, make a WIL save.
-On a success, remove a Broken notch.
-On a critical fail, gain a Broken notch.\
-*Cover traces*: Once per scenario, if you have personally suppressed knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch on a successful WIL save.

 #table(
   columns: (auto, 1fr, auto, 1fr, auto, 1fr, auto, 1fr),